radareorg/radare.org/gsoc/2018/ideas.md

 Unix-like integration with other tools.
 But there are still a lot of things to be done.

 ### Task
+1. Unify similar code between all different modes
+2. Write a popup window widget for selection/autocompletion
+3. Add the table API/commands like it is done for graphs
+4. Add API and command for setting graph node background
+5. Show minigraph together with graph
+6. Radiff2 visual split-view mode
+7. Tests and documentation (r2book) for new commands

 ### Skills
+Student should know C and basics of terminal interaction (ESC sequences, TTY, etc)

 ### Difficulty
 Medium